10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 Authentic Food Quest Page_Break

-At restaurants, you’ll often find families and friends dining together in large groups.
+At restaurants, you’ll often find families and friends dining together.
 As such, many dishes on restaurant menus lend themselves to sharing.

 One of the most popular traditional dishes is sache.
 Sache is a large serving of sizzling meat served on a large iron plate at your table.

 The meat is generally a combination of pork, sausages, and chicken.
-This is often accompanied with onions, mushrooms and peppers.
+This is often accompanied by onions, mushrooms, and peppers.

 For the non-meat eaters, there is a vegetable sache.
-In a similar fashion, this is a mix of vegetables served on a hot sizzling pan.
+In a similar fashion, this is a mix of vegetables like roasted peppers, zucchini, eggplants, tomatoes, and onions served in a hot sizzling pan.

-Expect to find several menu items which include platters of salads, meat, vegetables, dessert, and more, at traditional Bulgarian restaurants.
+Expect to find several menu items which include platters of salads, meat, vegetables, and dessert at traditional Bulgarian restaurants.

 This practice is actually quite helpful allowing you to match your level of hunger to the portion size.

-With the weight indications, you get a better sense of how much to order.
-And if the dish is for single portion or for sharing.
+With the weight indications, you get a better sense of how much to order, and whether the dish is for a single portion or for sharing.

-Getting tap water at restaurants varies greatly depending on the country you are visiting.
+Getting tap water at restaurants is not always given and varies greatly depending on the country you are visiting.

 While in Thailand, you’ll serve yourself filtered water from a cooler or large water vessel and get ice as needed.

-In Bulgaria, you are rarely served tap water at restaurants.
+In Bulgarian restaurants, you are rarely served tap water.
 We found it very surprising for a country that is known for having numerous mineral waters.

 We learned that in Sofia, the tap water is filtered, due to contamination from the aging pipes.